 Targets are also set at local level e.g. in Norway and Great Britain.
 A review of local targetsetting in Norwegian counties in the 1980s found that counties where quantified safety targets were set succeeded in reducing the accident rate per kilometre of travel more than counties relying on qualitative targets only.
 Counties with highly ambitious targets had a better safety performance than did counties with less ambitious targets or no quantified targets (Elvik, 2003).
-Cities and towns are increasingly aiming for zero deaths and serious injuries, setting interim road safety targets and supporting strategies and programmes (see Box 6 for London example).
+Cities and towns are also setting road safety targets (see Box 6 for UK examples).

-Box 6: Example of city targets in the UK
+Box 6: Examples of city targets in UK